PayU/hackathon-docs/docs/jarvis/docs/loading.md

 ### Confluence

 Jarvis is also directly integrated to our confluence (https://gpo-engineering.atlassian.net/wiki)
-You can use Jarvis API to stream confluence pages and space in one API call
+You can use Jarvis API to stream confluence pages and space in one API call.

 in this example we will publish the whole space but limit to 20 pages